Zwyk/ClassicCraft/readme.md

 			- Any 1H/2H DPS or Tank spec (Fury, Arms, Slam, Prot, 21/40/0, 0/31/30, ...)

 ### FAQ
+- How do I setup my character's equipment ?
+	- Equipment/Item selection is not yet implemented in the GUI.
+You currently have to manually add every item in one of the Player configuration json file located in the `\Config\Player\` folder.
+Refer to examples files in there.
-- When I try to run a simualtion there seems to be an error
+- When I try to run a simulation there seems to be an error
-	- Try searching for corrupted files in `\Config\Player\` and `\Config\Sim\` folders, and resetting them to the example files in the release.
+	- Try searching for corrupted files in `\Config\Player\` and `\Config\Sim\` folders, and resetting them to the example files in the most recent release as they might be obsolete.
 If you're still having issues please copy/paste (or screenshot) the error and open a ticket on [GitHub](https://github.com/Zwyk/ClassicCraft/issues)!
+- Is there a Wiki with all the information about the program (mechanics, proc-rates, etc.) ?
+	- Not yet, but it would be great.
+Scrap the code for now, or ask me!
 - Is X item's/set's special effect implemented yet ?
-	- Try running a simulation with the item/set equipped (__its name properly written__) and activating "Full Fight Log" ("LogFight" in the json) to see if it procs or is being used!
+	- See last question.
+If you want to make sure what you're trying to use works by yourself, try running a simulation with the item/set equipped (__its name properly written__) and activating "Full Fight Log" ("LogFight" in the json) to see if it procs or is being used!
 For sets, you if you want to test the X parts effect, you'll need to have X items with the set's name in it.
 If it seems to be not implemented, open a ticket.
-- Is there a Wiki with all the information about the program (mechanics, proc-rates, etc.) ?
-	- Not yet, but it would be great.
-Scrap the code for now, or ask me!
 - When will X class/thing be implemented ?
 	- Not a proper roadmap but here is a rough order of priority (purely personnal and indicative) : Popular Melee Specs > GUI > Popular Caster Specs > Alternative DPS Specs > Extra features (multiple players, healing sim, ...)